Deploy your machine learning models with tensorflow serving and kubernetes

 Commit the container to serve the faster_rcnn_resnet model:

-Note: if you use a different model, changefaster_rcnn_resnet
+Note: if you use a different model, change faster_rcnn_resnet in the

 Stop the serving base container